HISTORY OF INFINITY DAY: AUGUST 8

 History of Infinity Day

-Infinity Day was begun in 1987 and has been celebrated in the form of peaceful, non-violent, and lawful demonstrations for philosophical inquiry, freedom of expression, freedom of speech, and ethics in society, throughout the world.
-Thereafter the founder took it to various cities in the US and Europe.
+Infinity Day began in 1987 and has been celebrated in the form of peaceful, non-violent, and lawful demonstrations for philosophical inquiry, freedom of expression, freedom of speech, and ethics in society worldwide.
+After that, the founder took it to various US and European cities.
 He now lives in London.

 What significant 8s do you know?

 Bill Petro, your friendly neighborhood historian